 • Anderson Ranch Arts Center is a nonprofit, year-round organization serving the personal and professional development of amateur and professional artists through workshops, artist residencies, exhibitions, tours, lectures, and community outreach programs for artists of all skill levels.
 The artists-in-residence and faculty are distinguished professionals in a wide variety of fields, from printmaking to digital art, and it all takes place on a historic five-acre Snowmass ranch that’s been transformed into a serene, inspirational campus. (www.andersonranch.org; 970.923.3181)

-- Galleries: Aspen’s art galleries punctuate downtown streets, inviting passersby to browse their diverse collections.
+• Galleries: Aspen’s art galleries punctuate downtown streets, inviting passersby to browse their diverse collections.
 Baldwin Gallery, a sleek, open space, showcases works by some of the most acclaimed contemporary artists in the business such as Louise Nevelson, David LaChapelle, Ewan Gibbs, Todd Hido, James Rosenquist and Jennifer Bartlett.
 Galerie Maximillian and Forré Fine Art are Aspen’s homes for the great modern masters including Picasso and Chagall.
 Elliott Yeary Gallery hosts the work of fine 19th and 20th century European and American masters as well as contemporary paintings and sculpture.
 On Cooper Ave., LIVASPENART showcases the diverse talents of emerging local artists from the Roaring Fork Valley.
-Marianna Boesky Gallery opened a space in Aspen in March 2017 with a show of new and recent work by Frank Stella and Larry Bell.
-The new gallery, designed by Selldorf Architects alongside local firm David Johnson Architects will stage various exhibitions during peak seasons, and offer a residency program in the shoulder season.
+Marianna Boesky Gallery stages various exhibitions during peak seasons, and offers a residency program in the shoulder season.
 (110 S. Spring St.)